 The Code requires the disclosure of information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted.
-The following new or amended standards are adopted within the 2021/22 Code:
+The following new or amended standards are adopted within the 2022/23 Code: IFRS 16: Leases.
+The Code requires implementation from 1 April 2022 and there is therefore no impact on the 2021/22 accounts.
+The impact in future years from the implementation of this standard is that the leased asset, along with the lease liability, will appear on the balance sheet.